Vegetarian Ramen in Kyoto

 Vegetarian ramen in Kyoto, in a restaurant in Kyoto Station’s ramen street – a whole floor of ramen restaurants!

+Most ramen isn’t vegetarian.
+Unless you’re at a vegetarian or vegan restaurant, the broth will almost certainly contain fish stock (dashi) or meat stock.
 That’s why it was so surprising to stumble across a ramen restaurant with vegetarian options (and a choice!!) in Kyoto Station.
 Details of the restaurant are here – it’s called Yamagishi Taishoken.

 Tips for Being Vegetarian in Japan